 Attribute failure to lack of ability.

-Employ ineffective strategies when working on problems.
+ineffective strategies when working on problems.

 Report feeling negatively while working.